Our new Centre is at Unit 46, 61-89 Buckingham St, Surry Hills, which is only a 5 minute walk from Central Station (see map below).

 Marek is a student of Lama Ole Nydahl and has been practicing Diamond Way Buddhism since 1992.
 He has travelled with Lama Ole and Hannah in Europe, Asia, North and South America.
 Marek has two daughters and has been working in a global law firm for many years.

-Every Tuesday, followed by meditation
+30-minute talk on Buddhism, followed by meditation

 16th Karmapa Meditation